 - A collared dress shirt of a solid color (tucked in and buttoned at the neck).
 Writing is not permitted on the dress shirt. - A tie or bow tie, will be visible at all times, tied professionally at the neck and of proper length. - Dress or khaki style pants of a solid color with a traditional vertical seam on the leg.
-Jeans, corduroy, cargo pants, pants with rivets, or denim of any color are not permitted. - A traditional belt (dark brown or black) and belt buckle (no large type design emblem or letters).
+Jeans, corduroy, cargo pants, pants with rivets, or denim of any color are not permitted.
+The size of pants must be appropriate to the student's body size and not oversized or undersized. - A traditional belt (dark brown or black) and belt buckle (no large type design emblem or letters).
 Curley belts may be worn. - Socks above ankle length (prefer dress socks). - Brown or black dress shoes without a white sole multicolored shoes and waffle bottom shoes are not permitted.
-Sperry type shoes are allowed but must be brown or black and

-- without a white sole.
+Sperry type shoes are allowed but must be brown or black and without a white sole.
 Shoes must be below the ankle.
 Dress boots require administrative approval.
-Wearing shoes on the back of the heel is not permitted. - A sport coat or blazer is required during dates set by the Administration.
-Sport coats or blazers must be solid color and professional looking. - Sweaters, sweatshirts, hoodies, quarter zips and any athletic apparel will not be permitted. - All extra apparel is to be stored in the student's assigned locker during the school day.
+Wearing shoes on the back of the heel is not permitted.

+- A sport coat or blazer is required during dates set by the Administration.
+Sport coats or blazers must be solid color and professional looking. - Sweaters, sweatshirts, hoodies, quarter zips and any athletic apparel will not be permitted.
+The only exception is the official Curley V-neck sweater. - All extra apparel is to be stored in the student's assigned locker during the school day.